microsoft/live-share-sdk/samples/javascript/23.react-live-canvas/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-`npm run build:dev` run build the app in dev mode
+`npm runs build:dev` run build the app in dev mode

 ### `npm run start`